vykuang/advent-of-code-2022/solutions/day5/README.md

 - parse instructions into `.append()` and `.pop()` statements
 - iterate the instructions
 - call `.pop()` on all `deque`s to find the final sequence of top crates

+### Execution log

+- use `str.isdigit()` or `str.isalpha()` methods to discern numerals and letters
+- `list.index()` only works as intended for unique characters
+  - input had two Gs and Cs on the same row, and confused my initial attempt to log position using `.index()`
+- cannot change dict while iterating over it

+Answer: JCMHLVGMG

+## Part two

+The cratemover isn't doing what we want!
+It's the wrong model!
+Turns out it *can* move multiple crates at once, instead of one at a time like we thought.
+Moving multiple crates means they stay in the same order

+### Solution two

+Original implementaion forced `.pop()` and `.append()` one at a time in a `for` loop.
+Now that we are not constrained by LIFO, a list makes more sense than deque.

+However I don't want to refactor deques into lists, so I'll use the `reverse()` method before `.extend()`

+answer: LVMRWSSPZ